Boxylmer/SimpleStatics.jl/README.md

 # Motivation
 I'm using this package to build trusses for chicken and duck cages.
-Once, they're build, I'll be posting pictures here!
+Once, they're built, I'll be posting pictures here!

 # Quick Start